Icon Vehicle Dynamics – Stage 2 Suspension Lift Kit – 5th Gen Toyota 4Runner

 The Benefit of a Complete “Tuned” Suspension

-The benefit to Icon Vehicle Dynamics Suspension Systems for the 5th Gen 4Runner is that it comes as a complete kit and is tuned for our exact suspension.
-Even though this kit is supposed to be tuned for our 5th Gen 4Runner, it doesn’t feel like that after the install.
-After you install your Icon Stage 2, your front right driver will sit about 3/4 of an inch lower than the right.
+The benefit to IVD is that it comes as a complete kit and is tuned for our exact suspension.
+Even though this kit is supposed to be tuned, it doesn’t feel like that after the install.
+After you install your Icon Stage 2, your front passenger will sit about 3/4 of an inch lower than the driver.

-And, Icon does not provide a spanner wrench to adjust your suspension after you install.
+And, IVD does not provide a spanner wrench to adjust your suspension after you install it.
 Nor do they tell you this.
 You will either need to buy a spanner wrench or take it to an off-road shop and have them tune your suspension for you.

 To me, that is crazy!